chenyukang/ghr/README.md

 ghr
 ```

-The installers detect your OS and CPU architecture, download the matching GitHub release asset, verify its `.sha256`, and install `ghr` into `~/.local/bin` by default.
+The installers detect your OS and CPU architecture, download the matching GitHub release asset with visible progress, verify its `.sha256`, and install `ghr` into `~/.local/bin` by default.
 Use `GHR_INSTALL_DIR` to choose another install directory, or `GHR_VERSION` to pin a release tag:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/chenyukang/ghr/main/install.sh | GHR_VERSION=v0.3.0 GHR_INSTALL_DIR=/usr/local/bin sh